You’re a Better Mom Because of Social Media

 13.)
 You’re a more positive person.

-I am an optimist by nature, but I’ve always struggled a bit with it.
+I am an optimist by nature, but I've always struggled a bit with it.
 I get down, and when I get down I focus on being down.
-I can’t do that when I have friends (you guys) to talk to daily, I can’t be "that person".
-I can (and do) embrace the occasional crabbiness, and it does help to talk it out.
-But social media helps me look at the joy in things a little bit more easily.
+I can't do that when I have friends (you guys) to talk to daily, I can't be "that person".
+I can (and do) embrace the occasional crabbiness, and it does help to talk it out, people like to see that you are a normal person with normal struggles.

 social media makes you a better mom (and person), here's 13 reasons why.